aptech/docs/docs/CR-datalist.rst

 Purpose
 ----------------

-List selected variables from a data set.
+List selected variables from a dataset.

 Format
 ----------------
 .. function:: datalist dataset [[var 1 [[var 2 ...]]]]

-    :param dataset: name of the data set.
+    :param dataset: name of the dataset.
     :type dataset: literal

     :param var#: the names of the variables to list.